 Sugar functions as a physical exfoliant, while the lactic acid in this formula is a chemical exfoliant.
 There are also papaya and pineapple enzymes in this formula that function as chemical exfoliants.

 Together, all of these ingredients help to remove dead skin cells, thereby promoting a smoother, brighter complexion.

-Bottom Line: A gentle scrub that uses sugar, lactic acid, and extracts from papaya and pineapple to exfoliate skin.
+Bottom Line: A gentle scrub that uses sugar, lactic acid, and extracts from papaya and pineapple to exfoliate the skin.

 Which Tula Eye Balm is Best?

 Tula offers three different eye balms, which are all very popular products.
 This may leave you wondering which Tula eye balm is best.

 Based on the Tula reviews, it appears that the Rose Glow and Get It Eye Balm is the best since it has earned an average rating of 4.6 out of 5 stars after more than 3,000 customer reviews.